- The CAVE – Hill Center, Room 252, Busch Campus.

 The C.A.V.E.
 (Collaborative Academic Virtual Environment) is attached to the Computer Science department’s instructional labs, designed to provide a place for student collaboration and group work.
 The space contains computers, couches, chairs, whiteboards, gaming systems, and a large-screen monitor for presentations and gaming.
 The C.A.V.E. is also the unofficial home of the Rutgers Undergraduate Association of Computer Scientists, the Rutgers Women in Computer Science club, the Rutgers Linux Users Group, and the Rutgers Creation of Games Society (COGS).
 Drop into the space, or visit for one of its regularly scheduled activities, such as the weekly hacker hour.

-- The Makerspace – 35 Berrue Circle, Livingston Campus.
+- The Makerspace – UPDATE: The Makerspace is Open from 11 am to 5:00 pm by appointment.
+All equipment is available.
+35 Berrue Circle, Livingston Campus.

 The Rutgers Makerspace includes 3D printers, laser cutters, and many other types other types of prototyping equipment.
 Staffed by a group of engineers, the space is open to the entire university community and is especially helpful for those working on capstone projects.
 The space is also the headquarters of the New Jersey Makerspace Association.
 (The closest bus stop to this space is the Quads stop, which is serviced by the B, LX, and REXL routes.)

 - The Hack-R-space – Hill Center, Room 254, Busch Campus.

 The Hack-R-space is available to students and faculty who are interested in creating projects and bringing cool ideas to fruition.
 3D printers, robots, VR systems, and musical instruments (bass, guitar, drums) are some of the available equipment.
 Contact Charles (firstname.lastname@example.org) for more information.